 1. Sand Your Tiles or Wooden Floor

 The surface needs to be clean and smooth to make the area ready for the paint, otherwise, it may flake and not last very long.
-To sand down your floors you will need sandpaper or an electric sander.
+To sand down your floors you will need sandpaper or (much easier) an electric sander.

 It is important to remove any dirt, grease or loose particles from the surface.
 You can use a degreasing solution like sugar soap.
 After cleaning make sure everything is completely dry before starting work.